 Product alternative: Verb Purple Mask

 Don’t have the time to wait with honey and lemon covered hair?
 We have you covered with our Purple Mask, which uses violet pigment to counteract brassiness.
 Blue and violet are on the opposite spectrum of the color wheel compared to warm tones like orange and yellow, so Purple Mask deposits a microscopic amount of violet pigment to counteract brassy tones.
 Don’t worry, the pigment deposited won’t make your hair look purple — it’ll help keep your hair bright while adding moisture thanks to nourishing ingredients like sunflower seed and acai extract that help preserve color and hydrate your locks.
 Use Purple Mask once a week after shampooing and let it sit for 5-7 minutes before rinsing.
+For an added bonus, use this product with Purple Shampoo.

 DIY volumizing powder for flat hair